 - When purchasing sunglasses, remember to check the sun protection factor on the swing tag.
 Look for sunglasses that meet Australian Standards categories 2, 3 or 4.
 Your optometrist can help ensure your sunglasses fit well and are comfortable to wear.
 Remember that a high retail price doesn’t always mean better protection.

 Commonly asked questions

 The main cause of pterygia is exposure to ultraviolet radiation.
 Environmental conditions experienced in hot and dry climates may exacerbate the problem.
-Although anyone can develop a pterygium, they are more common in hotter climates and among people such as farmers and surfers who spend a lot of time outdoors.
+Although anyone can develop a pterygium, they are more common in the northern parts of Australia and among people such as farmers and surfers who spend a lot of time outdoors.